4.1 Global Internet

 There have been two major interdomain routing protocols in the history of the Internet.
 The first was the Exterior Gateway Protocol (EGP), which had a number of limitations, perhaps the most severe of which was that it constrained the topology of the Internet rather significantly.
 EGP was designed when the Internet had a treelike topology, such as that illustrated in Figure 1, and did not allow for the topology to become more general.
 Note that in this simple treelike structure there is a single backbone, and autonomous systems are connected only as parents and children and not as peers.

-The replacement for EGP is the Border Gateway Protocol (BGP), which has iterated through four versions (BGP-4).
+The replacement for EGP was the Border Gateway Protocol (BGP), which has iterated through four versions (BGP-4).
 BGP is often regarded as one of the more complex parts of the Internet.
 We'll cover some of its high points here.

 Unlike its predecessor EGP, BGP makes virtually no assumptions about how autonomous systems are interconnected—they form an arbitrary graph.
-This model is clearly general enough to accommodate non-tree-structured internetworks, like the simplified picture of a multi-provider Internet shown in .
+This model is clearly general enough to accommodate non-tree-structured internetworks, like the simplified picture of a multi-provider Internet shown in Figure 4.
 (It turns out there is still some sort of structure to the Internet, as we'll see below, but it's nothing like as simple as a tree, and BGP makes no assumptions about such structure.)

 Unlike the simple tree-structured Internet shown in Figure 1, or even the fairly simple picture in Figure 4, today's Internet consists of a richly interconnected set of networks, mostly operated by private companies (ISPs) rather than governments.
 Many Internet Service Providers (ISPs) exist mainly to provide service to "consumers" (i.e., individuals with computers in their homes), while others offer something more like the old backbone service, interconnecting other providers and sometimes larger corporations.
 Often, many providers arrange to interconnect with each other at a single peering point.